Benjamin-Rhodes-Kropf/Verlet-Integrator/README.md

 3. Open the 'main' scene you want to work with.

 ## Usage
-To use the Verlet integrator with OED integration in your Unity project, follow these steps:
+To use the Verlet integrator with ODE integration in your Unity project, follow these steps:
 1. Use the UI to set diffrent intitalization parameters
-2. Run the scene, and the GameObject will be simulated using the Verlet integrator with OED integration.
+2. Run the scene, and the GameObject will be simulated using the Verlet integrator with ODE integration.
 3. Hit space to switch between particle views once playing.
 4. change the speed paramter to increase simulation accuracy.